cfpb/design-system/docs/pages/forms.md

           #### The good

-          * It’s easier to handle branching and dependencies between sections
+          * Easier to handle branching and dependencies between sections

-          * It’s easier to let the user save progress
+          * Easier to let the user save progress

-          * A long form can feel more manageable
+          * A way to make a long form feel more manageable

           * Easier to guide a user through an unfamiliar process